 The age lines, denoted by stainless steel strips that cross the Memorial, begin at the zero line, which spans from the Gateway to the entrance of the Memorial.
 Etched into the granite zero line is the date and time of the attack.”

-There are 184 cantilevered benches; one for each victim who died in the terrorist attack on the Pentagon.
+There are 184 cantilevered benches; one for each victim who died in the terrorist attack at the Pentagon on September 11, 2001.

-The benches are strategically positioned within the Memorial; distinguishing victims lost in the Pentagon from those who lost on board American Airlines Flight 77.
+The benches are strategically positioned within the Memorial grounds; distinguishing victims lost in the Pentagon from those lost on board American Airlines Flight 77.

 “Each bench contains a pool of water that reflects light in the evenings, and they’re all positioned in a way that distinguishes the victims onboard the airplane from those inside the Pentagon.